SECTION: Index E - Purchasing

 Electronic State Business Daily

-When there is an opportunity for competitive bids, and the expected procurement will be $25,000 or more, regardless of funding source, the University will post a notification on the Electronic State Business Daily (ESBD) for a minimum of 14 days.
+When there is a need for competitive bids, and the expected procurement will be $25,000 or more, regardless of funding source, the University will post a notification on the Electronic State Business Daily (ESBD) for a minimum of 14 days.
 Purchasing will facilitate required ESBD postings.

 Contractor Standing, Indebtedness and/or Tax Delinquencies